 Working with a disability

 EmployAbility Service

-The EmployAbility Service can help you find work.
-It offers ongoing support once in work, including job coaches.
-The programme operates through organisations around the country.
+The EmployAbility Service helps you find and keep a job, offering ongoing support and job coaches through various organisations around the country.

 Disability payments and work

-If you are getting certain disability payments, for example, Disability Allowance (DA) and Blind Pension (BP), you may be allowed to work and keep your payment.
+If you get certain disability payments, such as Disability Allowance (DA) and Blind Pension (BP), you may be allowed to work and keep your payment.

-If you are getting Illness Benefit or Invalidity Pension and you want to return to work you may qualify for Partial Capacity Benefit.
+If you are getting an Illness Benefit or Invalidity Pension and you want to return to work, you may qualify for Partial Capacity Benefit.

 Employment schemes

-There are employment schemes and other supports to encourage long-term unemployed people to return to work.
-Each scheme has different rules, so it is important to check the detailed information about each scheme and whether your social welfare payment may be affected.
+Several employment schemes and supports encourage long-term unemployed people to return to work.
+Each scheme has different rules, so it is important to check the detailed information about each scheme so check the specific details and how they may affect your social welfare payment.

 Other employment support

-If you have a disability and want to start your own business, you may be eligible for the Back to Work Enterprise Allowance.
+If you want to start your own business, you may be eligible for the Back to Work Enterprise Allowance.
 The scheme encourages unemployed people, lone parents and people getting Disability Allowance or Blind Person's Pension to take up self-employment.

+Working with a disability